kuatroka/zero-hono-react-counter-uplot/docs/UI-FLASH-FIX.md

 ## How It Works

 ### On Initial Load:
-1. App renders with `visibility: hidden`
+1. Layout renders with `visibility: hidden`
 2. Zero loads data from IndexedDB cache
 3. Page component receives cached data
 4. Page calls `onReady()`
-5. App becomes visible with data already rendered
+5. Layout becomes visible with data already rendered

+### On Navigation:
+1. TanStack Router navigates to new route
+2. `ContentReadyProvider` detects location change and resets `isReady` to `false`
+3. Layout becomes hidden (`visibility: hidden`)
+4. New page component mounts and loads data from cache
+5. Page calls `onReady()`
+6. Layout becomes visible with new page data (no flash!)

 ### On Refresh:
-1. App renders with `visibility: hidden` (user sees blank page briefly)
+1. Layout renders with `visibility: hidden` (user sees blank page briefly)
 2. Zero immediately loads from IndexedDB cache (< 50ms)
 3. Page component receives cached data
 4. Page calls `onReady()`
-5. App becomes visible with data (no flash!)
+5. Layout becomes visible with data (no flash!)

-## Key Differences from Previous Approach
+## Key Differences from React Router Implementation

-**Before:**
-- Rendered loading state → data arrives → re-render
-- User saw: Empty UI → Loading spinner → Data (flash)

-**After:**
-- Hidden → data arrives → render with data → show
-- User sees: Brief blank → Data (no flash)
+**React Router (Old):**
+- Used local state in `main.tsx` with `onReady` prop drilling
+- Manual reset of `contentReady` state on route changes
+- Props passed to every route component

+**TanStack Router (New):**
+- Uses React Context with `ContentReadyProvider`
+- Automatic reset on navigation using `useRouterState`
+- Pages use `useContentReady()` hook (no prop drilling)
+- Cleaner, more maintainable architecture

 ## Why `visibility: hidden` vs `display: none`?